onedata/onedata-documentation/doc/administering_onedata/luma.md

 LUMA DB exposes [REST API](https://onedata.org/#/home/api/stable/onepanel?anchor=tag/LUMA-DB) which allows to get its configuration and also lookup/delete entries in the database.
 Links to comprehensive description of requests are presented in the below table:

+>**NOTE:**
+>
+> Deleted mapping from LUMA DB will be acquired from the currently set feed when needed.
+> Please remember that deleting entry from LUMA DB in case of local feed results also in deleting
+> it from the feed.

 | Request                                    | Link to API |
 |--------------------------------------------|-------------|